 String Lake

-String Lake is the place where you will find TONS of families posted up for the day with coolers, paddle boards, blankets, and floaties.
+String Lake is the place where you will find TONS of families posted up for the day with coolers, paddle boards, blankets, and inflatable tubes.
 It is the spot to be if you want to spend the entire day swimming in Grand Tetons.
 It has shallow shores and gentle waters with amazing views of the Tetons in the background.
+The sandy bottom of String Lake makes it comfortable to walk through the crystal-clear waters.

 If you don’t have your own paddleboard or canoe there are places to rent within the park!
 I honestly wish I brought my paddleboard and just floated around the lake for the day.